bdeckard92/dupUT/02-Lesson-Plans/06-Server-Side-APIs/README.md

 ## Overview

-In this weeks virtual classes, you'll { INTRODUCE THIS, REVIEW THAT, DISCUSS THE OTHER }.
+In this week's virtual classes, you'll { INTRODUCE THIS, REVIEW THAT, DISCUSS THE OTHER }.

 ## Virtual Classes